rmlane/bscContentHelpers/README.md

 rmarkdown::draft("covid_tipsheet.Rmd", template = "tipsheet", package = "bscContentHelpers")
 ```

-Templates are also available through the
+If the package is installed, templates are also available through the
 `File > New File > R Markdown... > From Template` dialog box in R
 Studio.

 ![Create a new doc from a
 template.](man/figures/new_doc_from_template.png)

-Existing BSC templates inlcude:
+Existing BSC templates include:

 -   Tipsheet.
 This could also be used for a short article.

 ### An Output Format

-This controls the file type (e.g., docx, html) and the look and feel of
+This is an R function that defines the file type (e.g., docx, html) and
-the output document.
-It should be referenced in the YAML frontmatter of
+the look and feel of the output document.
+It should be referenced in the
-the Rmd document.
+YAML frontmatter of the Rmd document.

 Current custom formats: